Tutorial: Robot Teleop¶

 Re-pairing Robot Joystick that Won’t Connect¶

-If the bluetooth robot joystick will no longer connect to the robot, it can easily be re-paired to the robot by connecting it to the robot with a USB cable, and then running:
+If the Bluetooth robot joystick is a PS3 controller and will no longer connect to the robot, it can easily be re-paired to the robot by connecting it to the robot with a USB cable, and then running:

 This situation is most often caused by charging the robot joystick from the USB port of another computer.